 5. Halloween and Bonfire Night

 Yes, as you'd expect, we do celebrate!
-Halloween falls on half term for most children, so there's pumpkin carving and costume making in the Woolley Bear's Den and our own traditional bonfire night celebrations.
-Keep an eye on our Facebook page to find out more!
+Our Halloween activities run from 16th-29th October.
+There's pumpkin carving and ghostly arts and crafts in the Woolley Bear's Den and our own traditional Bonfire Night celebrations.

 6. Relaxing in the Spa